 For over 10 years now, Jake’s Bar has been a solid force behind the Call Lane revival into one of the city’s most thriving nightspots.
-Venturing down (or back up) the stairs might not be the easiest, or cheapest thing to achieve in high heels or after one of their famous cocktails, but you will not be left short changed.
-The ‘thank God it’s Friday’ atmosphere permeates the place, whether there are dance anthems blaring, classic hip-hop bouncing or indie sing-a-longs.
+Venturing down (or back up) the stairs might not be the easiest or cheapest thing to achieve in high heels or after one of their famous cocktails, but you will not be left short-changed.
+The ‘thank God it’s Friday’ atmosphere is all over the venue, backed up by a soundtrack of dance anthems, classic hip-hop tunes and indie sing-a-longs.

-You see, Jake’s has an advantage in that it has its very own still room, allowing the bar itself to create their own unique recipe spirits and liqueurs, as well as a fine range of draught and bottle beers.
-But those cocktails – well first you have to battle your way through one of the most detailed, thirst-inducing menus you’ll find at a Leeds bar.
-When you’ve come to terms with the offering, you’re obliged to try one of them out whether it’s based on gin (Blighty Mojito), vodka (Vanilla Laika), bourbon (Bourbon Renewal), or whatever else Jake’s have ready to throw at you.
+Jake’s has an advantage in that it has its very own still room, allowing the bar itself to create their own unique recipe spirits and liqueurs, as well as selling a fine range of draught and bottle beers.
+But those cocktails – first you have to battle your way through one of the most detailed, thirst-inducing menus you’ll find at a Leeds bar.
+When you’ve come to terms with the offering, you have to try one of them out whether it’s based on gin (Blighty Mojito), vodka (Steampunk Cosmo), bourbon (Boulevardier), or whatever else Jake’s have ready to throw at you.
 One thing’s for sure, you’re not short of options.

 Jake’s Bar and Still Room, 29 Call Lane, Leeds, West Yorkshire, LS1 7BT.

 Oporto survives on three staples – good music, good people and good drinks, and it’s this triumvirate that has helped build the Leeds bar up into a bastion of drinking invincibility.
-Well, if you can withstand their Jager antics that sorts the men from the boys that is.
-The latter of the three is of course vital, and whether it’s beer or spirits, you’re well looked after with a hefty draught, bottle and spirit selection behind the bar.
+Well, if you can withstand their Jäger antics that sorts the men from the boys that is.
+The latter of the three is, of course, vital, and whether it’s beer or spirits, you’re well looked after with a hefty selection behind the bar.

 Music, however, is what makes the place so popular.
 Gigs are on weekly, and feature esteemed nights by the likes of Communion (Noah and the Whale, Laura Marling, Mumford and Sons) and The Gaslight Club (Sam Airey, Slow Club, The Crookes), while the soundtrack nods back to classic rock’n’roll, soul and dance from the past four decades.
 And with the Dogging Club supplying weiners to feed their punters, Oporto seems to have all bases pretty much covered.